myferr/dmx3377/README.md

  Below is a couple of projects I work on:

- * Zenon *Coming soon* - A part of my David Studios group that focuses on the web!
+ * [DoubleSquare](https://github.com/DoubleSquares/) - A development group focused on making good projects *for the people*.
+   * [AI, Please!](https://github.com/DoubleSquares/ai-please) - a lightweight JavaScript framework allowing to use multiple AI models, in one script!

- Here's a list of older projects (that won't get updates) that other people use:
+ Here's a list of older projects (that won't get updates) that other people *still* use:

  * [GuiService](https://github.com/DavidStudios/GuiService)
   Create your own notification, frame or TextLabel with a script, quickly and easily.